 I have tutored for different schools: Monsignor Edward Pace High School, Miami Country Day School, Archbishop Curley-Notre Dame High School, etc.

-Private school is usually more challenging and demanding than public school.
-Because of that I demand more of students preparing for the SSAT and make them pay more attention to detail.
+Private schools are usually more challenging and demanding than public schools.
+Because of that, I demand more of students preparing for the SSAT and make them pay more attention to detail.
 The SSAT is not only a test but a competition.
-And I want my students to score as high as possible and be ready for anything.
+And I want my students to score as high as possible and be ready for any material.

 I also ask my students to be fundamentally-sound: before test time all operation tables must be known (memorized), several formulas must be memorized and understood (knowing when to use a formula and being able to set it apart from other formulas).
-For the Middle Level, I help my student gain mastery of notions such as: equations, positive and negative numbers, sign operations, order of operations, Inequalities, fractions vs. decimals vs. percentages, proportions, ratios, basic satistics: mean, median, mode, range, different types of graphs; then linear equations and functions, exponent properties, factoring, slope, rate of change; and also areas of different 2-D shapes, properties of polygons and circles, surface area for different 3-D shapes, volume of different shapes, geometrical terminology, etc.
+For the Middle Level, I help my student gain mastery of notions such as: equations, positive and negative numbers, sign operations, order of operations, inequalities, converting between fractions, decimals, and percentages, proportions, ratios, basic statistics (mean, median, mode, range, and statistical graphs).
+If necessary, I also touch up on algebra skills: linear equations and functions, exponent properties, factoring, and some geometry skills: areas of different shapes, properties of polygons and circles, surface area and volume of solids, geometrical terminology, etc.

 For Upper Level students, all of the above must be known plus more advanced notions such as quadratic equations and functions, polynomial equations and functions, exponential functions; plus complex numbers and logarithms if necessary.